Nichsiciul/Beginning-Frontend-with-React-Workshop/1) Starting a new React Project/README.md

 This chapter goes through setting up a new React application and also how to create a few components to set up.

 ## Bootstrapping your React app
+If you cloned the repository, then you can..

-Open a CLI, navigate to this file and run the create-react-app CLI tool.
+Open a CLI, navigate to this folder and run the create-react-app CLI tool.
 ```bash
 $ cd '.\1) Starting a new React Project\'
 $ create-react-app react-workshop
 ```

+If you did not clone the whole repository, then you can run the create-react-app command in any folder you choose.

 This will bootstrap your React application.
 Name it however you like.

 Once completed (it can take 1-2 min) navigate to the folder created and start the application